Click to Skip Ad

 In my opinion, Alice in Borderland is perfect for fans of, say, Squid Game.
 Based on a graphic novel by Haro Aso, the show unfolds kind of like the Square Enix video game The World Ends With You (at least at the beginning).
 Arisu, a video game-obsessed young man who’s listless and unemployed, suddenly finds himself in an empty and strange version of Tokyo — one where he and his friends have to complete dangerous tasks and games in order to survive.

-Arisu meets a young woman named Usagi who’s navigating the games alone, and together they set out to unravel the mystery while risking their lives to uncover what it really means to be alive with a purpose.
+Arisu meets a young woman named Usagi who’s navigating the games alone, and together they set out to unravel the mystery while risking their lives to discover what it really means to be alive with a purpose.

 Andy Meek Trending News Editor